Review: TimeMachine AE86 Seat Covers

 Restoring the Plastic Trim Pieces

-The plastic trim pieces are usually grayish and sun faded.
+The plastic pieces are not part of the reproduction seat covers.
+Usually, the plastic trim pieces are faded by the sun and have turned gray.
 I can’t put new seat covers on without taking care of these as well!

-I restored the plastic part by first scraping off the sun-damaged plastic with a plastic scraper.
-Then, I used a heat gun to carefully restore the brown color.
-If you want to do this yourself, use a high quality heat gun that can be temperature-adjusted.
-You need to perfectly time the point where the color starts restoring, but not heat it too much where it would melt.
+If you do this yourself, use a high quality heat gun that can be temperature-adjusted.
+You need to perfectly time the point where the color starts restoring, but not to the point where it starts melting.
 For the final finish, I use a Japanese-made plastic refresher from Ohajiki.

 Conclusion